tailhook/verwalter/doc/concepts.rst

 Concepts
 ========

-Verwalter is a tool that manages cluster of services.
+Verwalter is a cluster orchestration tool

 Briefly verwalter does the following: